'Thank you Arsenal for tonight's joy' - Twitter buzzing as Gunners cruise into Europa League semis in style | Goal.com

 'Thank you Arsenal for tonight's joy' - Twitter buzzing as Gunners cruise into Europa League semis in style

-Arsenal have earned fans’ praises after they hammered Slavia Prague 4-0 on Thursday to progress into the Uefa Europa League semi-finals.
+Arsenal have earned fans’ praises after they hammered Slavia Prague 4-0 on Thursday to progress to the Uefa Europa League semi-finals.

 Alexandre Lacazette's double and lone strikes from Nicolas Pepe and Bukayo Saka helped Mikel Arteta's men cruise into the next round with a 5-1 aggregate win.

-The Gunners put in a commanding display from start to finish unlike last week when they suffered a late blow after Tomas Holes’ stoppage-time made Slavia Prague hold their hosts 1-1 at the Emirates Stadium.
+The Gunners put in a commanding display from start to finish unlike last week when they suffered a late blow after Tomas Holes’ stoppage-time header made Slavia Prague hold their hosts to 1-1 draw at the Emirates Stadium.

-They face former manager Unai Emery and Villarreal in the semi-final, but many football enthusiasts lauded Arsenal for making them happy with the result and their performance.
+They are scheduled to face former manager Unai Emery and Villarreal in the semi-final, but many football enthusiasts lauded Arsenal for making them happy with Thursday's result and their performance.

 Arsenal should try and win their first European cup.
 It’s becoming embarrassing.— D R E (@Bobbyydre) April 15, 2021